Iota-School/notebooks-for-all/user-tests/README.md

 August 2022.
 How do users navigate and access different levels of structure within HTML outputs of Jupyter notebooks?

 - [Test 1 script](1-navigation/test-script.md)
 - [Test 1 notebook](1-navigation/stsci_example_notebook.ipynb).
 Originally sourced from the [STScI notebook style guide template](https://github.com/spacetelescope/style-guides/blob/master/templates/example_notebook.ipynb).
+This is a template notebook for creating STScI tutorials with a mix of instruction and example.
 - [Test 1 results](1-navigation/results.md)

 ## Test 2: Content types